header

 After supporting several groups in the greater Boston area for a few years, he turned his focus to starting his own band to compose and perform original instrumental music.
 In late 1995, answering an ad posted on "The National Midnight Star" - then the Rush online digest - he met Dave Kulju, an electric guitarist who shared numerous influences, a love of odd time signatures, and a penchant for exploring unorthodox musical themes with him.
 Kindred spirit and drummer/percussionist Joe Musmanno completed the power trio, now known as Electrum, in 1996.

-Simultaneously released in August 2006, his first four solo albums received numerous positive reviews from the independent music community, and over one thousand compact discs were sold within the first year - without the aid of any major distribution channels, commercial radio airplay, live performances. or any presence on the largest social websites.
+Simultaneously released in August 2006, his first four solo albums received numerous positive reviews from the independent music community, and over 1000 CDs were sold within the first year - without the aid of any major distribution channels, commercial radio airplay, live performances, or social media presence.

 Orbis Terrarum - Exploring the relationships between diverse musical traditions and the dichotomy of rhythm and melody of the bass guitar, this aural travelogue blends intricate ethnic rhythms, spacious melodies, and flowing solos with the passion, intensity, romanticism, and introspection usually associated with first-generation jazz fusion and progressive rock artists.